McGillX/mcgillx-how-to/docs/mdfiles/discussion_monitoring.md

 ___
 ### Discussion Filtering

 To filter discussions by category or by type, click on the appropriate icon.
+To look at discussions that pertain to a specific lesson or topic, filter by category.
+To look only at unread, unanswered, or flagged posts, click on the indicated icon.
+To filter posts by recent activity, total activity, or total votes, click on the final icon.
+Multiple filters can be applied simultaneously.
+For example, you could order the posts of a specific topic by most recent activity.

 ![image](../../images/Discussion_FilteringCategoriesSmall.png)